angeloxx/autoscalerdemo/README.md

 # Table of contents

 - autoscalerClient: simple VB.NET demo client (you can use the web interface)
-- autoscalerServer: Websphere Liberty server application
+- autoscalerServerWLP: Websphere Liberty server application
-- autoscalerNet: .Net Core 2.0 server application + docker file
+- autoscalerServerNet: .Net Core 2.0 server application + docker file
 - docker: docker build files of Websphere Liberty server application
 - kubernetes: deployment files for Java and .Net application + dashboard

+autoscalerServerWLP and autoscalerServerNet contains the needed Dockerfile to compile the source code and create a the local image.

 # Installation
 ## Kubernetes node (based on Debian 9)